Zinc Machining Services by TOPS Precision

 Expert Machining Tips for High-Quality Zinc Parts

-Here are some expert tips for high-quality zinc parts;
+Here are some expert tips for high-quality zinc parts:

-• Minimize burrs using sharp carbide tools.
+• Minimize burrs by using ultra-sharp carbide cutting tools designed for soft metals.

 Machinability of Zinc Alloys

-• Minimal tool wear
+• Minimal tool wear, extending equipment life

 How Does Zinc Machining Compare to Other Metals?

-Here is a comparison of Zinc with other metals;
+Here is a comparison of Zinc with other metals:

 Property